 A third of our commitments are now in green and sustainable loans.
-We published an updated TCFD report, which is available on request from investors.
+We published an updated Task Force on Climate-related Financial Disclosures (TCFD) report, which is available on request from investors.
 Our emphasis on sustainable financing is intricately linked to the investment patterns of Singaporean companies, and given our public/ private characteristic, we seek both credit comfort and returns from our lending and securitisation activities in this space.
 We believe the advent of innovative technology, when stabilised, offers immense potential to scale up financing of sustainable assets across our various sectors.
 While policy and geopolitical risks remain, and the timeframes for new technologies are unclear, we have successfully deployed significant sums of money already in green investments and will continue to do so.